Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Materials and Methods

 \subsubsection{Segment- and EEG-level classification}

 All three systems detect slowing at the segment-level and EEG-level by exploiting statistics computed from the individual channels.
+While detecting slowing in individual channels is critical, it cannot explicity inform us of any abnormality in the EEG itself, as a single time instance or channel of slowing is insufficient evidence that an anomaly had occurred.
+For EEG classification, we need slowing information across the entire EEG.
+Therefore, we rely on histogram-based features for segment- and EEG-level classification.

-When we try to detect slowing in a 5s 19-channel EEG segment, we extract statistics from the 19 channels, and then arrange those 19 values into a histogram.
-For the ULS and SSLS/SDLS, the statistics are a selected spectral feature, and output of the channel-level slowing detector, respectively.
+To detect slowing in a 5s 19-channel EEG segment, we extract statistics from the 19 channels and then arrange those 19 values into a histogram.
+For the TDS and SLDS/DLDS, the statistics are a selected spectral feature and output of the channel-level slowing detector, respectively.
 Similarly, when detecting slowing in a full EEG, we first split the full EEG into $n$ 5s segments with a 75\% overlap.
-Next, we extract statistics from all those segments, and arrange those 19$n$ values into a histogram.
-Also, in this case, the statistics are a selected spectral feature and output of the channel-level slowing detector for the ULS and SSLS/SDLS, respectively.
+Next, we extract statistics from all those segments and arrange those 19$n$ values into a histogram.
+Also, in this case, the statistics are a selected spectral feature and output of the channel-level slowing detector for the TDS and SLDS/DLDS, respectively.
 We tested several values for the number of bins: 2, 5, 10, 15, or 20 bins.
 We have reported the selected number of bins in Table \ref{tab:LOIO} and \ref{tab:LOSO}, leading to the highest BAC.
+We conducted both segment- and EEG-level classification to illustrate the flexibility of our systems, capable of performing slowing detection for short 5s segments to routine EEGs of 30 minutes and beyond.

-For the ULS, we select one of the eight spectral features ($\text{RP}_{\delta}$, $\text{RP}_{\theta}$, $\text{RP}_{\alpha}$, $\text{RP}_{\beta}$, PRI, DAR, TAR, and TBAR) to form the histogram.
+For the TDS, we select one of the eight spectral features ($\text{RP}_{\delta}$, $\text{RP}_{\theta}$, $\text{RP}_{\alpha}$, $\text{RP}_{\beta}$, PRI, DAR, TAR, and TBAR) to form the histogram.
 As different spectral features have different ranges of values for slowing and slow-free EEGs, we must normalize those features extracted across all the single-channel segments.
 To do so, for each dataset, we randomly select 50 slow-free EEG and compute the histogram of the selected spectral feature, and find the value at $\text{mean} + 3 \times \text{std}$.
-We perform min-max normalization by dividing that value to all features extracted from the single-channel segments, to ensure that most of the values in slow-free EEGs are bounded between approximately [0,1].
+We perform min-max normalization by dividing that value to all features extracted from the single-channel segments to ensure that most of the values in slow-free EEGs are bounded between approximately [0,1].

 To include the slowing portions exceeding the range of [0,1] (PR for slowing EEG is always greater than in slow-free EEG), we increase the range to [0,4] (see Figure \ref{fig:histogram_uls}).
 Additionally, we include two additional bins at [-100,0) and (4, 100] to include the outliers but not significantly skew the histogram distribution.